Verifone Listed by handala Ransomware Group

 Today, Handala Hack has successfully breached the Israeli company Verifone, a leading provider of payment solutions and point-of-sale terminals to countries across the globe.
 This sophisticated operation has caused widespread disruption in payment systems and terminals, and all related transaction and financial data have been extracted.
 This attack is a decisive and direct response to…

-On March 11, 2026, the ransomware group Handala Hack added Israeli payment technology company Verifone to its leak site, confirming that it had exfiltrated internal files during a ransomware attack on the firm that supplies point-of-sale terminals and payment solutions to merchants worldwide.
+On March 11, 2026, the ransomware group Handala Hack added Israeli payment technology company Verifone to its leak site, claiming that it had exfiltrated internal files during a ransomware attack on the firm that supplies point-of-sale terminals and payment solutions to merchants worldwide.

 Public reporting indicates Handala Hack claims to have breached Verifone’s networks and extracted internal files containing transaction and financial data.
 The group states the operation caused widespread disruption to payment systems and terminals.
 Available details list the victim count as unknown, and the precise volume or specific categories of records exposed have not been independently verified.
 The primary source remains the group’s own leak page hosted on handala-hack.to, as tracked by ransomware.live.